-"You couldn't miss it," said Duane Hilton, a resident of Bishop, California, where the cloud descended in April.
+"You couldn't miss it," said Duane Hilton, a resident of Bishop, California,.
 "We usually have 50 miles visibility, but at one point you could see dust in the air looking at objects just 8 to 10 feet away."

 From the high perch of Earth orbit, the outlines of the cloud were more visible.
 Scientists used aerosol maps from the TOMS instrument and visible-light images from NASA's Sea-viewing Wide Field-of-view Sensor (SeaWiFS) to track the dust cloud and observe its properties.

 "SeaWiFS provides visible and near-infrared imagery of almost the entire globe every day, and we're able to collect, process and distribute that imagery to scientists generally within hours of observation," said Gene Carl Feldman, project manager for SeaWiFS at NASA's Goddard Space Flight Center.
 "This allowed researchers to track the dust cloud in near real-time, instead of days or weeks later as is so often the case with other satellites."

 In the spring, conditions in the atmosphere over Asia are ripe for both massive dust storms and wholesale movement of large volumes of air across the Pacific Ocean.
 The combination of dry soils and high winds leads to a spurt of dust storm activity, which coincides with strong winds that carry the dust over the Pacific.

 As the summer progresses, these air currents change and the Pacific "conveyor belt" fades away.